Fixed deposit: Functions of Fixed Deposits

 Banks issue a separate receipt for every FD because each deposit is treated as a distinct contract.
 This receipt is known as the Fixed Deposit Receipt (FDR), which has to be surrendered to the bank at the time of renewal or encashment.

 Many banks offer the facility of automatic renewal of FDs where the customers do give new instructions for the matured deposit.
 On the date of maturity, such deposits are renewed for a similar term as that of the original deposit at the rate prevailing on the date of renewal.

 Income tax regulations require that FD maturity proceeds exceeding Rs 20,000 not to be paid in cash.
 Repayment of such and larger deposits has to be either by "A/c payee" crossed cheque in the name of the customer or by credit to the saving bank a/c or current a/c of the customer.

 Nowadays, banks give the facility of Flexi or sweep in FD, where in customers can withdraw their money through ATM, through cheque or through funds transfer from their FD account.
 In such cases, whatever interest is accrued on the amount they have withdrawn will be credited to their savings account (the account that has been linked to their FD) and the balance amount will automatically be converted in their new FD.
 This system helps them in getting their funds from their FD account at the times of emergency in a timely manner.

+Types of Fixed Deposits

+Fixed deposits in India are offered in several formats depending on the depositor’s needs.
+Banks commonly provide regular fixed deposits, tax-saving deposits with a mandatory five-year lock-in, senior-citizen deposits that offer higher interest rates to individuals aged sixty years and above, and cumulative or non-cumulative deposits where interest is either reinvested or paid out at periodic intervals.
+Non-resident Indians can also open NRE and NRO fixed deposits, with NRE deposits offering tax-free interest and NRO deposits being subject to Indian tax rules.
+These variations allow customers to choose deposit structures based on factors such as liquidity, tax treatment, and interest payout preferences.